-- Focus and Eye Coordination — Tests how well your eyes work together and how quickly and accurately your eyes are able to focus on objects and varying distances.
+- Focus and Eye Coordination — Tests how well your eyes work together and how quickly and accurately your eyes are able to focus on objects at varying distances.

 From these measurements, Dr. Yeh can design a treatment plan to help relieve your symptoms.
 For people with otherwise normal eyes and vision, a set of specially-designed glasses used during the time you are working on the computer can be very helpful.
 For patients already wearing contacts or glasses, new, more computer-friendly prescriptions are available.
 In addition to these treatment options, there are many things we can suggest to cut down on computer eye strain problems:

-- Computer setup — Adjust your monitor so that it is about 15-20 degrees lower than your eye level when seated between 20-28 inches away from the screen.
+- Computer Setup — Adjust your monitor so that it is about 15-20 degrees lower than your eye level when seated and so that your eyes are 20-28 inches away from the screen.
 Reference materials can be placed on a document holder between the monitor and keyboard, or to the side, but positioned for as little head movement as possible.
 Also, invest in an anti-glare screen for your monitor to help reduce glare from surrounding lights.
 Be sure to sit and work with proper posture.

 - Adjust Lighting — If you can, reposition any lighting (or your computer) to minimize glare and use natural lighting whenever possible.

-- Eye Rest and Blinking Breaks — Every 20 minutes during your work, look away toward a distant point for 20 seconds to refocus your eyes and give them a 15-minute break after each 2-hour computer session.
+- Eye Rest and Blinking Breaks — Every 20 minutes during your work, look away toward a distant point for 20 seconds to refocus your eyes.
+Give your eyes a 15-minute break after each 2-hour computer session.
 Also, remember to blink more frequently to keep your eyes moist.